 - Waste free packed lunch competition in Healthy Lifestyle week.

-- Food Working Party - meets every half term (including children).
+- Energy Working Party - meets every term with pupil reps.

 - Survey of hot dinner waste with target for reduction.